 Lesley Houghton regularly travels with her dog (a new addition to the family in the past year) and recently stayed at the School House in Sandsend.
 She says ‘preparation is key really, make sure you have as much information on the cottage and surrounding area before you set-off and make a list of everything you will need’.

-We think that is pretty sound advice and a bit of forward planning should ensure your holiday goes smoothly and your pet stays happy and healthy.
+We think this is pretty sound advice and a bit of forward planning should ensure your holiday goes smoothly, and your pet stays happy and healthy.
 Here are 8 top tips:

 It really goes without saying that you will need to select a dog-friendly holiday cottage but you should also check the size of the property is suitable for your pet and there is enough outside space for your particular breed.

-It is a good idea to check if there are any restrictions such as areas that are off-limits for pets (you don’t want an award winning flower border to get trampled or cream carpets to be ruined) or a limit on the numbers if you have more than one.
+It is also a good idea to check if there are any restrictions, such as areas that are off-limits for pets (you don’t want an award-winning flower border to get trampled or cream carpets to be ruined) or a limit on the numbers if you have more than one four-legged friend.

 Remember that if you are making a long car journey that you take a bowl and some water with you and have plenty of stops (particularly if it is a hot day).
 Make sure your dog can stretch their legs and get some fresh air at regular intervals.
 If your dog is not used to travelling it is a good idea to try them on some shorter car journeys beforehand.

-Try and make a checklist of everything your dog might need before you set-off and make sure you have enough food, treats, any medication and the all-important poo bags.
+Try and make a checklist of everything your dog might need before you set off and make sure you have enough food, treats, medication and the all-important poo bags.
 You’ll also need to take your dog’s lead and collar which should have a tag containing your contact information.

 If you don’t want to take too much stuff with you it’s a good idea to check where you can purchase dog food locally (particularly if you stick to particular brands) and what items the cottage will have available.

-#04 Make the cottage a home from home for your dog
+4. Make the cottage a home-from-home for your dog

 Your dog may be unsettled when they first arrive so it is a good idea to take as many of their things as possible.
 Familiar items such as your pet’s own bed, blankets and toys can make a big difference as the last thing you want is for them to feel worried and upset.